AnonymousDev-arch/web-works/README.md

 ## Projects

-- I will keep updating/adding them as soon I make new ones.
+- I will keep updating/adding them as soon as I make new ones.

 ---